KJha02/SimpleScheduler/README.md

 # SimpleScheduler
-Simple code to order tasks on your to-do lists based on shortest-duration time, weighed by importance and time until due date
+Simple code to order tasks on your to-do lists based on shortest-duration time, weighed by importance and time until the due date.
+Adapted from the chapter in Algorithms to Live By on scheduling.

 To view the tasks you should most immediately do, run the code below